Ida-Naliaka/Ida-Naliaka/README.md

 #### About me

-🧍‍♀️ I am a self-taught full stack web deveoper.
+🧍‍♀️ I am a self-taught full stack web developer.

 💻 Some technologies I enjoy working with include: javasript, html, css, reactjs, php and nodejs.
     I particulartly like working with MERN and LAMP stack.